Dijen is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 Notable cases include:

-Representing a primary care trust in a case involving a doctor accused of indecently assaulting a patient in which the doctor mounted an unsuccessful appeal to the Administrative Court, concerning a point relating to legal professional privilege (see Balu v Dudley Primary Care Trust [2010] All ER 217 (Jun)).
+- Representing a primary care trust in a case involving a doctor accused of indecently assaulting a patient in which the doctor mounted an unsuccessful appeal to the Administrative Court on a point concerning legal professional privilege;

-In Tyler v Easterbrook, Dijen acted for a young man who sustained a very serious brain injury in a car accident.
-On 30 August 2012, he represented the claimant at a joint settlement meeting at which he negotiated settlement at just over £1.2 million plus costs.
+- Acting for a young man who sustained a very serious brain injury in a car accident and negotiating a settlement of just over £1.2 million plus costs.

 Employment

-Dijen has extensive employment law experience in the police and medical sectors as well as more generally.
+Dijen has extensive experience in employment law, both generally and specifically in the police and medical sectors.
 Many of his cases are at Court of Appeal level.
 Illustrative examples of his work include:

-Capita Customer Management Ltd v Ali & Chief Constable of Leicestershire v Hextall [2020] ICR 87, Court of Appeal: Sir Terence Etherton MR, Bean and Rose LJJ: Dijen (leading Jonathan Davies) represented the Chief Constable in his successful appeal against the decision of the EAT (Slade J) that paying men statutory shared parental leave pay potentially constitutes indirect sex discrimination.
+Capita Customer Management Ltd v Ali & Chief Constable of Leicestershire v Hextall [2019] EWCA Civ 900, [2020] ICR 87, Court of Appeal (Sir Terence Etherton MR, Bean and Rose LJJ): represented the Chief Constable in his successful appeal against the decision of the EAT (Slade J) that paying men statutory shared parental leave pay potentially constitutes indirect sex discrimination.
 The EAT decision had been the cause of widespread concern among employers.
 An appeal to the Supreme Court by the officer in the Hextall case was refused permission.

-Boardman v Nugent Care Society & another [2013] ICR 927, Court of Appeal: Dijen acted for a teacher dismissed for an assault on a pupil.
+Boardman v Nugent Care Society & another [2013] EWCA Civ 198, [2013] ICR 927, Court of Appeal: Dijen acted for a teacher dismissed for an assault on a pupil.

-Aitken v Commissioner of Police of the Metropolis [2012] ICR 78, Court of Appeal.
+Aitken v Commissioner of Police of the Metropolis [2011] EWCA Civ 582, [2012] ICR 78, Court of Appeal.
 Disability Discrimination: the claimant police officer suffered from obsessive compulsive disorder the symptoms and signs of which made him appear dangerous.
 He claimed that he had been discriminated against as a result of his perceived dangerousness.
 Dijen successfully defended the force all the way up to the Court of Appeal.

-Balu v Dudley Primary Care Trust [2010] All ER (D) 217 (Jun): Dijen successfully represented the PCT throughout the proceedings (a hearing, and then 2 appeals) concerning a doctor accused of misconduct toward a patient.
+Balu v Dudley Primary Care Trust [2010] EWHC 1208 (Admin): Dijen successfully represented the PCT throughout the proceedings (a hearing, and then 2 appeals) concerning a doctor accused of misconduct toward a patient.
 The doctor was subsequently ‘struck off’ the medical register by the General Medical Council.

 Guernina v Thames Valley University [2008] EWCA Civ 34, Court of Appeal: Dijen acted for the successful employer in an appeal concerning national terms and conditions for university lecturers.

-Coors Brewers Ltd v Adcock and others [2007] ICR 983, Court of Appeal: This concerned the question whether discretionary bonuses could be recovered as unlawful deductions under the Wages provisions of the Employment Rights Act 1996.
+Coors Brewers Ltd v Adcock and others [2007] EWCA Civ 19, [2007] ICR 983, Court of Appeal: This concerned the question whether discretionary bonuses could be recovered as unlawful deductions under the Wages provisions of the Employment Rights Act 1996.
 Dijen represented over 500 claimants in this litigation.

 National Power v Young [2001] ICR 328: Court of Appeal: Time Limits in Equal Pay claims brought in an employment tribunal.